Time is a great leveler isn’t it? We all have the same 24 hours in a day. Even if you’re self-assured, the day may never feel quite long enough.

 6. Focus on Your Strengths

-To build up the confidence needed to achieve our biggest goals we need to focus on our strengths.
+To feel self-assured and build up the confidence needed to achieve our biggest goals, we need to focus on our strengths.

 What are you best at?
 What are your unique skills?
 You want to spend as much time as you can working in the areas that you’re great at.

-If you think there is a specific capability to need to learn or be better at spend more focused time in that area.
-To get to this point can often take a lot of courage.
+If you think there is a specific capability you need to learn or be better at, spend more focused time in that area.

 Spending more time adding value in the areas where you excel can create breakthrough results and boost confidence.